jmgang/pwd_tesda_rag/README.md

-# TESDA Course Recommender for PWDs
+# TESDA Course Recommender for PWDs and Lesson Generator for TESDA

 ## Project Overview